ForgedWoW/WrathForgedCore/README.md

 )
 ```

-3. Import the SQL files into your `dbc` database
+3. Import the SQL files into your `dbc` database, [HeidiSQL](https://www.heidisql.com/) is a good tool for this.
 4. Run the following SQL in this order to perpare the dbc database
     1. https://github.com/ForgedWoW/WrathForgedCore/blob/main/WrathForged.Database/sql/base/dbc/zzzAllowFK.sql - This allows foreign keys to be created by setting fields to allow null.
 These fields have default 0 or -1 and dont have valid mappings. in SQL with FK, these need to be null.
     2. https://github.com/ForgedWoW/WrathForgedCore/blob/main/WrathForged.Database/sql/base/dbc/zzzCleanupInvaiMappings.sql - This cleans up invalid mappings, there is invalid mappings and dead data in 3.3.5 dbc files. these are non existing mappings from over versions.